 Looking beyond the present and examining emergent Westminster Government policy on migration post-Brexit gives further grounds for concern.
-As noted the Westminster Government has yet to publish its white paper on post-Brexit immigration arrangements.
-A Migration Advisory Committee report27 commissioned by the UK government was published in September 2018.
-The report was welcomed by the UK Government.
-This key report is likely to form the basis of post-Brexit Migration policy, and it assumes free movement for non-UK EU citizens will end with Brexit.
-The report is lengthy, complex and its recommendations technical.
-However, the following points are concerning:
+The Westminster Government has now published its white paper on post-Brexit immigration arrangements, which draws heavily on a Migration Advisory Committee (MAC) report commissioned by the UK government and published in September 2018.
+The white paper proposes to end free movement for non-UK EU citizens and to adopt a single skills-based immigration system.
+The following key points of the white paper are concerning: